Efficient Discovery of Heterogeneous Quantile Treatment Effects in Randomized Experiments via Anomalous Pattern Detection: Conclusions

 \section{Conclusions}

-This paper has presented several contributions to the literature on statistical machine learning approaches for heterogeneous treatment effects.
-We proposed the Distribution Average Treatment Effect (DATE) estimand, which generalizes the focal estimands used in this literature.
-Moreover, as a specific example of DATE, we derived the Nonparametric Average Treatment Effect (NATE) estimand, which allows detection of treatment effects that manifest as arbitrary effects on the potential outcome distributions (or specific quantiles), rather than being limited to detection of mean shifts.
+This paper has presented several contributions to the literature on statistical machine learning approaches for heterogeneous quantile treatment effects.
+Specifically, we detect the existence of a subpopulation for which the conditional quantile treatment effect (CQTE) is non-zero.
+This allows detection of treatment effects that manifest as arbitrary effects on the potential outcome distributions (or specific quantiles), rather than being limited to detection of mean shifts.
 Furthermore, we consider the challenge of identifying whether any subpopulation has been affected by treatment, and precisely characterizing the affected subpopulation, as opposed to the more typical problem setting of estimating individual-level treatment effects.
-We formalize the identification of subpopulations with significant treatment effects as an anomalous pattern detection problem, and present the Treatment Effect Subset Scan (TESS) algorithm, which serves as a computationally efficient test statistic for the maximization of our NATE estimand over all subpopulations.
+We formalize the identification of subpopulations with significant treatment effects as an anomalous pattern detection problem, and present the Treatment Effect Subset Scan (TESS) algorithm, which serves as a computationally efficient test statistic for the maximization of CQTE over all subpopulations.
 We demonstrate that the estimator used by TESS satisfies the linear-time subset scanning property, allowing it to be efficiently and exactly optimized over subsets of a covariate's values, while evaluating only a linear rather than exponential number of subsets.
 This efficient conditional optimization step is incorporated into an iterative procedure which jointly maximizes over subsets of values for each covariate in the data: the result is a subpopulation, described as a subset of values for each covariate, which demonstrates the most evidence for a statistically significant treatment effect.
-In addition to its computational efficiency, we derive desirable statistical properties for the TESS estimator: bounded asymptotic probability of Type I and Type II errors, as well as providing sufficient conditions under the alternative hypothesis that will result in TESS exactly identifying the affected subpopulation.
-These properties apply more generally to the class of nonparametric scan statistics upon which TESS is built; therefore, this theory also serves as a contribution to the anomalous pattern detection and scan statistics literatures.
+In addition to its computational efficiency, we derive desirable statistical properties for the TESS estimator: bounded asymptotic probability of Type I and Type II errors under the sharp null hypothesis of no treatment effect, as well as providing sufficient conditions under the alternative hypothesis that will result in TESS exactly identifying the affected subpopulation.
+These properties apply more generally to the class of nonparametric scan statistics upon which TESS is built; therefore, this theory also provides additional contributions to the anomalous pattern detection, scan statistics, and goodness-of-fit literatures.

 In addition to proposing a novel algorithm with desirable properties, we provide an extensive comparison between TESS and other recently proposed statistical machine learning methods for heterogeneous treatment effects (Causal Tree, Interaction Tree, and Causal Forest) through semi-synthetic simulations.
 Our results indicate that TESS consistently outperforms the other methods in its ability to identify and precisely characterize subpopulations which exhibit treatment effects.
 TESS significantly outperforms competing methods in the challenging scenarios where the treatment effect signal is weak (i.e., the signal magnitude is low or the affected subpopulation is small) because the subset scanning approach allows it to combine subtle signals across various dimensions of data in order to identify effects of interest.
 Moreover, TESS's detection performance is consistent even when the treatment outcome distribution in the affected subpopulation has the same mean as the control outcome distribution, while the competing methods demonstrate essentially no ability to identify the affected subpopulation in the absence of a mean shift.